tehreemt/EE629-InternetOfThings/Final_Project/Readme.md

 Enter all your information like Name, Date of birth, height, weight and click on "Join Fitbit".

-Step 2: Set up your account and create the app:
+Step 2: Set up your account by verifying your email.
+Go to your Dashboard:

 ![](fitbitDashboard.PNG)